crashoverride777/swifty-ads/README.md

 - Step 1: Sign up for a Google AdMob account and create your ad IDs (https://support.google.com/admob/answer/2784575?hl=en-GB)

-- Step 1: Copy the AdsHelper.swift file into your project
+- Step 1: Copy the Ads.swift file into your project

 - Step 2: Copy the google Frame work folder found in the sample project into your own project or download the latest version from googles website (https://developers.google.com/admob/ios/download)